Site Thumbnail generation using nodeJS and Puppeteer

 Implementation:

-When I tried to do this, I actually had to install chrome manually.
 You might skip this step, but remember to come here later if something doesnt work.

-On the command line do:
+So to install chrome, on the command line do:

 sudo apt-get install chromium-browser